Temporary Hair Loss: Causes and Treatments

 Some treatments for male pattern baldness, such as finasteride, work by reducing DHT levels in your body.
 Since temporary hair loss isn’t caused by the effects of DHT, finasteride won’t help to stop this type or hair shedding or stimulate new hair growth.

-How to Treat Temporary Hair Loss
+Temporary Hair Loss Treatment Options

-For telogen effluvium, this could mean:
+For telogen effluvium, treating the underlying issue could mean:

 Making changes to your lifestyle to reduce stress